karimvision/lm-explorer/README.md

 Added some custom modifications to the original repo.
 This includes,
 1. Run model in GPU
-2. Api to get next words, given a sentence.
+2. API to get next words, given a sentence.
 This is useful for creating custom applications.

 # lm-explorer
 interactive explorer for language models (currently only OpenAI GPT-2)